monsieurmona/CarND-Traffic-Sign-Classifier-Project/README.md

 The goal was to see the effect of simple gray scaling the traffic signs versus using the luma channel.
 As the luma channel showed better performance I worked with that.

-In a next attempt I changed the layout of the network.
+In a next attempt I changed the layout of the network similar to the recommendation from Pierre Sermanet and Yann LeCun.
 This impoved the performance way more as you can see in the next table.

 | Epoch | Batch Size | Learn Rate | Normalize | Arch | Picture | Layer 1 | Layer 2 | Classifier L1 | Classifier L2 | Classifier L3 | Accuracy Validation |
 |:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|